Pancreatic Cancer & Tumour Marker Clinic Test Clinic Details

 Receive your results through email or by opening your dashboard on our site.

-How long do I need to wait for my results?
+How long do I need to wait for my Pancreatic and HPV Test Clinic results?

 Please follow our eating and drinking guidelines before the day of sample collection.